MinamiMunakata/WakeMeApp/README.md

 ## Overview

 WakeMeApp is the app for those who are often late for school, work, and anywhere you should arrive early or on time.
-This app lets you wake up on time and be able to check if your friends are awake or oversleeping.
+This app helps you wake up on time and be able to check if your friends are awake or oversleeping.
 **NEVER let anyone call you a _SLEEPY HEAD!_**

 ![UI Design Image](../media/readme.png?raw=true)